Types of Frozen Desserts

 8. Snow Cone

-Whether you're hosting a summer carnival or providing treats for a local sporting event, snow cones are an easy-to-make frozen dessert that customers of all ages can enjoy.
+Whether you're hosting a carnival or providing summer treats for a local sporting event, snow cones are an easy-to-make frozen dessert recipe that customers of all ages can enjoy.
 Shaved ice and snow cones are icy treats that are both flavorful and refreshing.
 They provide an eye-catching presentation that can draw in customers during your outdoor event.

 - What Are Snow Cones?
 Snow cones (also known as “sno cones”) are made by finely crushing ice and pouring snow cone syrup evenly over the ice after it has been scooped into a cone-shaped cup.